colliand/colliand-academic/content/publication/james-colliander-83106197/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: Lower bound for the rate of blow-up of singular solutions of the Zakharov system in $R3̂$
+title: 'Lower bound for the rate of blow-up of singular solutions of the Zakharov system in $\Bbb{R}^3$'
 subtitle: ''
 summary: ''
 authors: